demos74dx/DevApp/README.md

 ======
 You can see a preview on gh-pages http://demos74dx.github.io/DevApp/
 <br/>
+It will look slightly different due to fluid widths, the app runs at 1200x600px.
 This project uses Chrome Apps, here's how to make it work:
 <ol>
 <li>Clone it</li>